bmwcarit/ramses-logic/doc/sphinx/lua_syntax.rst

 if they were standard ``Lua`` tables, with two restrictions:

 * the key has to be a string (and not a number or anything else) so that it can be shown as a human-readable property in the Ramses Composer
-* the value has to be one of the types supported by the ``Logic Engine`` (INT, FLOAT, etc. - full list further down) or a table which obeys the same rules
+* the value has to be one of the types supported by the ``Logic Engine`` (INT32, FLOAT, etc. - full list further down) or a table which obeys the same rules

 Here is an example: